-\succ Carbon Credits: Reliance is applying for carbon credits through the United Nations Clean Development Mechanism (CDM) because it is employing more efficient super critical coal technology.
+Carbon Credits: Reliance is applying for carbon credits through the United Nations Clean Development Mechanism (CDM) because it is employing more efficient super critical coal technology.
 This represents a serious misuse of the CDM which is meant to stimulate investments in clean energy for sustainable development.
 The CDM Executive Board recently rejected a similar application from the first UMPP - the Tata Mundra in India - clearly demonstrating that these projects are not the investments in sustainable development that are so desperately needed.

-Conclusion: With issues of displacement and legal controversy added to the enormous levels of pollution generated by this outdated technology, it is clear that Ex-Im financing of the Sasan project represents a serious misuse of scarce public funds.
+Conclusion: The enormous levels of pollution generated by this outdated technology combined with issues of displacement and legal controversy make it clear that Ex-Im Bank financing of the Sasan project represents a serious misuse of scarce public funds.